celo-org/docs/docs/FAQs.md

 The last 40% of the supply will be released gradually via fees and rewards, and various vesting schedules are in place depending on how initial investors received their tokens.

 In addition, up to 120 million CELO will go towards a reserve designed to maintain the validity and price stability of cUSD.
-As a stablecoin, cUSD is envisioned as a convenient payment method for Celo users who will not have to worry about their holdings fluctuating in value.
+As a Mento stablecoin, cUSD is envisioned as a convenient payment method for Celo users who will not have to worry about their holdings fluctuating in value.

 ---